frantomich/frantomich/README.md

 I am passionate about science, technology and engineering. 🔬 🖥️ ⚙️

-Enjoy my open repositories at your own risk. 😅
+If you're like me, enjoy my open repositories at your own risk. 😅

 ---